sunk0015/Grasswalker_project/guides/getting-started.md

 ![Create Template](/guides/pics/Create_Template.png)
 A template can be created as seen above by providing mandatory fields and default values (placeholders can be given as ***).

 After saving the template.
-Subsequent dataset creations can use the template to populat fields.
+Subsequent dataset creations can use the template to populate fields.
 ![Create Dataset Template](/guides/pics/Create_Dataset_Template.png)